sanger-tol/hifi-trimmer/README.md

   Processes the input blastout file according to the adapter yaml key.

-  BLASTOUT: tabular file resulting from BLAST with -outfmt "6 std qlen".
+  BLASTOUT: tabular file resulting from a BLAST query of a readset against a BLAST database of adapter sequences, run with -outfmt "6 std qlen".
 If the qlen column is missing, lengths can be calculated by passing the --bam option.

-  ADAPTER_YAML: yaml file contaning a list with the following fields per
+  ADAPTER_YAML: yaml file containing a list with the following fields per
-  adapters:
+  adapter:

   - name: (name of adapter. can be a regular expression)
     discard_middle: True/False (discard read if adapter found in middle)